-Figure 3 shows the time series of mass concentrations and mass fractions of aerosol species in PM_1 .
-The average PM_1 composition is dominated by organics and sulfate on average accounting for 43 and 28 %, respectively.
-Black carbon and chloride represent

-- 10 average accounting for 43 and 28 %, respectively.
-Black carbon and chloride represent small fractions contributing 4.5 and 1.2 %, respectively to PM_1 .
-As shown in Fig. 1, the aerosol composition at the NBS is largely different from that observed at the urban site in the Tibetan Plateau (Xu et al., 2014a).
-In particular, sulfate shows ~ 60 % higher contribution, yet BC is more than twice lower than that observed at the urban - site (Fig. 1).
-Xu et al. (2014a) found that 47 % of BC was from local traffic emissions which well explained the higher contribution of BC at the urban site.
-Compared to this study, the average composition of PM1 measured by the AMS at other rural sites in China showed similar dominance of sulfate (25-34 %) except Changdao Island (19 %), yet overall higher contributions of nitrate because most these rural sites are close to ur- - 20 ban areas with high NO_x emissions.
+Figure 3 shows the time series of mass concentrations and mass fractions of aerosol species in PM1.
+The average PM1 composition is dominated by organics and sulfate, accounting for 43 and 28% on average, respectively.
+Black carbon and chloride represent small fractions, contributing 4.5 and 1.2%, respectively to PM1.
+As shown in Fig. 1, the aerosol composition at the Menyuan NBS is largely different from that observed at the urban site in the Tibetan Plateau (Xu et al., 2014a).
+In particular, sulfate shows ~ 60 % higher contribution, yet BC is more than 2 times lower than that observed at the urban site (Fig. 1).
+Xu et al. (2014a) found that 47 % of BC was from local traffic emissions which explained the higher contribution of BC at the urban site well.
+Compared to this study, the average composition of PM_1 measured by the AMS at other rural sites in China showed similar dominance of sulfate (25-34%) except Changdao Island (19%), yet higher overall contributions of nitrate because most of these rural sites are close to urban areas with high NO_x emissions.
 The sulfate contributions become more dominant (36-64%) at remote sites in East Asia which are far away from urban areas.
 The increase of sulfate contribution is associated with a large reduction of nitrate contribution (< 5%).
-Such a change in aerosol bulk composition at rural/remote sites in East Asia is shown in Fig. 1.
-Overall, organics comprises the major fraction of PM1, contributing approximately one third of the total mass at most sites.
+Such a change in aerosol bulk composition at rural/remote sites in East Asia is shown Fig. 1.
+Overall, organics comprises the major fraction of PM1, contributing approximately one-third of the total mass at most sites.
 While sulfate plays a dominant role in PM1 at remote sites, nitrate shows the highest contribution at the rural sites in eastern China.
-Such compositional differences illustrate the different sources of sulfate
+Such compositional differences illustrate the different sources of sulfate and nitrate.
+While sulfate is dominantly from regional sources and transport, nitrate is more likely influenced by anthropogenic NO_x emissions over smaller regional areas.